Income-Driven Repayment (IDR) Plans

 • Income-Contingent Repayment (ICR)

-These repayment plans are unique:
+These repayment plans are unique

-• Eligibility - Based on income, family size, your loan balance(s) and the types of federal student loans you have.
+• Eligibility - Based on income, family size, your loan balance(s), and the type(s) of federal student loans you have.

-If you don’t have income documentation to provide with your IDR application, you can request your tax transcript at irs.gov.
+• Annual Proof of Income - Income documentation must be provided with your annual recertification.
+If you don’t have income documentation to provide with your IDR application, you can request your tax transcript this link will open in a new window at irs.gov.

 • Loan forgiveness opportunity - After you make 20-25 years of qualifying payments, your remaining loan balance(s) may be forgiven.
 These repayment plans also work for Public Service Loan Forgiveness.
+To view your monthly payments that count toward IDR forgiveness, visit StudentAid.gov this link will open in a new window.

-• Interest subsidy - SAVE, IBR and PAYE offer interest subsidies for some or all of your loans.
+• Interest subsidy - IBR and PAYE offer interest subsidies for some or all of your loans.

 • Paying Ahead – If your loan is paid ahead when you start or renew an IDR plan, the paid ahead status will be removed when your IDR plan is processed.
 This will be reflected in your disclosure statement.
 You can continue to pay the loan ahead, but only up through the anniversary date of the IDR plan, which is 12 months.

-Interest Subsidies (Paid by the Government):
+Interest Subsidies (Paid by the Government)

 The government will pay the interest that is not satisfied by your calculated IDR monthly payment.
 The percent paid by the government depends on the payment plan, the loan type, and may depend on the length of time on the plan.